Lego World Racers

-Lego World Racers was a Lego theme that centred around two racing teams competing to win the world cup.
+Lego World Racers (stylized as LEGO World Racers) is a discontinued Lego theme that centred around two racing teams competing to win the world cup.
 The first six sets were released in May and June 2010, with an additional three sets being released later in 2010.
 The theme was discontinued in the same year.

 Story

 Lego World Racers was based on a storyline that focused on two racing teams named the Backyard Blasters and the X-Treme Daredevils that compete in races across the world to win the world cup.
 The Lego minifigures in the X-treme Daredevils' team were Dex-treme, Rex-treme, and Max-treme.
 The minifigures in the Backyard Blasters' team were Bubba, Bart, and Billy Bob Blaster.